Advertisement

 In the meantime, there are steps you can take in your daily life to help maintain your bone density now and into the future:

-Remember vitamin D. Vitamin D helps your body absorb calcium.
-You can get some from certain foods—including fish like salmon and trout and fortified milk and juices—and your body also makes some naturally when you expose your skin to the sun.
+Vitamin D helps your body absorb calcium.
+You can get some from certain foods—including fish such as salmon and trout, as well as fortified milk and juices—and your body also makes some naturally when you expose your skin to the sun.
 If you’re deficient in vitamin D, you may also need to take a supplement.

-Eat a well-rounded diet.
-This includes plenty of fresh fruits and vegetables, whole grains, lean proteins, and healthy fats, while reducing excessive intake of salt, caffeine, and alcohol.
+This includes plenty of fresh fruits and vegetables, whole grains, lean proteins, and healthy fats, while reducing excessive intake of saturated fat, added sugars, added salt, caffeine, and alcohol.

 Article sources open article sources